Terminal emulator

-A terminal emulator, or terminal application, is a computer program that emulates a video terminal within some other display architecture.
+A terminal emulator, or terminal application, is a computer program that emulates a video terminal within another display architecture.
 Though typically synonymous with a shell or text terminal, the term terminal covers all remote terminals, including graphical interfaces.
 A terminal emulator inside a graphical user interface is often called a terminal window.

 A terminal window allows the user access to a text terminal and all its applications such as command-line interfaces (CLI) and text user interface (TUI) applications.
 These may be running either on the same machine or on a different one via telnet, ssh, dial-up, or over a direct serial connection.
 On Unix-like operating systems, it is common to have one or more terminal windows connected to the local machine.

-Terminals usually support a set of escape sequences for controlling color, cursor position, etc. Examples include the family of terminal control sequence standards known as ECMA-48, ANSI X3.64 or ISO/IEC 6429.
+Terminals usually support a set of escape sequences for controlling color, cursor position, etc. Examples include the family of terminal control sequence standards that includes ECMA-48, ANSI X3.64, and ISO/IEC 6429.